ntrupin/abstractml/DOCS.md

 Can be Positive or Neutral

-Syntax (Positive): h1 :: This is a Heading!
+Syntax (Positive): p :: This is a Heading!

-Syntax (Neutral): h1 -> argument="foo:bar" :: This is a Colored Heading!
+Syntax (Neutral): p -> argument="foo:bar" :: This is a Colored Heading!
 ```

 #### Image